ErrorTzy/writings/papers/WS_Draft.md

 Given the Principle of Sanity, some direct corollaries follow.
 The basic idea is, given that we must think we are epistemic agents, we cannot coherently adopt a theory that says we aren't.

-**One straightforward corollary is about causation.** To be an agent means to bring something about.
+**One straightforward corollary is on causation.** To be an agent means to bring something about.
 'Bringing about' is a causal notion.
 Therefore it is analytically true that, there is agency only if there is causation.
 It directly follows that, we cannot the following kind of theory: There is no such thing as causation.
 All there is is just Humean regularity, counterfactuals, etc.

 To clarify, I am not against non-eliminative analysis of causation.
 It is meaningful to show how causation connects to other ideas.
 All I am saying is that, if we eliminate causation yet still believe we are epistemic agents, we would be inconsistent.

-**Another corollary is about personal identity.** Let me state the conclusion first and then explain why.
+**Another corollary is on personal identity.** Let me state the conclusion first and then explain why.
 Given the Principle of Sanity, we cannot adopt the following kind of theory: "I" is an illusion and/or does not exist.
 All there is is just psychologically continuous or connected personal states.[^14]

 This is the kind of view that ==Parfit 1984== advocates.
 According to Parfit, it would be better if we describe our lives in an impersonal way, without using the first-person pronoun "I" or claiming that persons, as distinct entities, exist.
 He argues that doing so reveals a deep and liberating truth about our nature.